contextjs/context/README.md

 ## WebServer Benchmarks

 > Below are the results of our WebServer benchmark suite, which compares throughput and latency across four different Node.js–based HTTP servers.
-Each test is run on GitHub Actions' "ubuntu-latest" virtual machine, using the same test suite and configuration.
+Each test is run on GitHub Actions' provided "ubuntu-latest" virtual machine, using the same test suite and configuration.
 The benchmarks target a minimal server that responds with a 200 OK status and a short body of "OK" They use **500 concurrent connections**, a **pipelining factor of 1**, and run for **10 seconds**, with a warmup phase, and results averaged over three runs.

 ### Summary
 <!-- BENCHMARKS_SUMMARY:START -->